 In what it consists

 The course is comprised of eight units, each consisting of four or more topics.
-Each unit is designed to be about one month in length, with new topics introduced each week.
+The course will have two units per month for four months.
 Participants in the course will be enrolled into an online learning platform.
 There will be an assigned Master Catechist Mentor to follow along with the participants and assist with questions.
-Each week participants will work through parts and take no longer than 1 hour per week:
+Each week participants will work through parts and take no longer than 2 hours per week:

 - Prayer Practice – Introduction to different prayers, prayer styles, and an opportunity to use the material in their own spiritual life.